Welcome to the St. Louis Park Athletic Training Home Page

 My name is Josh Brodersen, and I'm the Athletic Trainer at St. Louis Park High School.

 I would like to take this opportunity to introduce myself and the Athletic Training program at St. Louis Park High School.
-St. Louis Park High School has partnered with TRIA Orthopaedics to provide the best athletic training services and streamlined access to further medical care for the athletes to recieve the best care possile!
+SLP HS has partnered with TRIA Orthopedics since the Fall of 2017 to provide the best athletic training services and streamlined access to further medical care in order for the athletes to receive the best care possible!

-I will be working with your son and/or daughter and their teammates as the primary Certified Athletic Trainer (ATC).
-This Fall will be my first year at St. Louis Park High School!
-I will be at the high school for nearly every competition and have hours every weekday afternoon to provide treatments, and initial or follow-up care of athletic injuries.
+As the primary Certified Athletic Trainer (ATC) I will be working with your son and/or daughter and their teammates.
+I am at the high school for nearly every competition and have hours every weekday afternoon to provide treatments, and initial evaluations or follow-up care of athletic injuries.
 In order to provide quality care, please review the following:

 1. It's the athlete’s responsibility to report any injury or illness to the athletic trainer or coach.